luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/16-step-13-motivations.md

 Now that your character is mostly fleshed out, you must choose 3 motivations.
 Motivations are personal aspirations your character pursues.
 Most of these are long-term and rooted in the character’s ideological beliefs, personal drive, or backstory.
 Motivations will help your character earn extra [Rez Points](../17/08-rez-and-rep-rewards.md#rez-points) and cope with [mental stress and trauma](../12/18-mental-health.md).

 Motivations are listed on your character sheet as a single term or short phrase, along with a + or − symbol to denote whether they support the cause or oppose it.
-For example, “+Fame” would indicate that your character seeks to become a famous media personality, whereas “-Reclaim Earth” means that your character opposes the goal of reclaiming Earth.
+For example, “+Fame” would indicate that your character seeks to become a famous media personality, whereas “−Reclaim Earth” means that your character opposes the goal of reclaiming Earth.

 Your first motivation is based on your faction choice, as determined in [Step 4](../04/07-step-4-faction.md).
 Note this on your sheet as “+\[Faction\] Interests.”
 Your other two motivations are based on your character’s personal interests; see the Example Motivations sidebar for ideas.